-For more information on this or other training-related inquiries, contact the Cal OES Training Branch at (916) 845-8752.
+For more information on this or other training-related inquiries, contact the Cal OES Training Branch at (916) 845-8745 or Trainina@CalOES.ca.aov.

-Exercises, Improvement Plans, and After-Action Reporting Subrecipients should engage stakeholders to identify long-term training and exercise priorities.
+Exercises.
+Improvement Plans, and After-Action Reporting

+Subrecipients should engage stakeholders to identify longterm training and exercise priorities.
 These priorities should address capability targets and gaps identified through the THIRA and SPR process, real-world events, previous exercises, and national areas for improvement identified in the NPR.